Bimbara28/CO326_Telegraf/README.md

    - Navigate to your bucket in the Data Explorer.
 3. Ensure real-time data is flowing from the simulated endpoint if used.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contact
-For issues or questions, open an issue in this repository or contact the repository owner.